couchbase/xdcrDiffer/README.md

     	username for target cluster (default "Administrator") -verifyDiffKeys
-    	whether to verify diff keys through aysnc Get on clusters (default true)
+    	whether to verify diff keys through aysnc Get on clusters (default true) -mutationRetries
+        Additional number of times to retry to resolve the mutation differences -mutationRetriesWaitSecs
+        Seconds to wait in between retries for mutation differences
 ```

 A few options worth noting: